 Stage 6: Make ridges within the trenches.

-Blend the soil to be used in the trenches with organic manure, and then spread5 to 7 cm of the supplemented soil into the bottom centre of each trench to make a centre ridge.
+Blend the soil to be used in the trenches with organic manure, and then spread 5 to 7 cm of the supplemented soil into the bottom center of each trench to make a center ridge.

 Stage 7: Soak the asparagus crowns.